-Nutrition is an essential element of a feline’s overall health and has an enormous impact on their life expectancy.
+Nutrition is essential to a feline’s overall health and enormously impacts life expectancy.
 Kitties that are not getting the right nutrition as kittens, adults, or seniors will be less healthy.
 Proper feline nutrition ensures healthy development and growth.
 Kittens who are not fed appropriately are set up to be less healthy and do not live as long as those that have their dietary needs met.
 An overweight or underweight kitty will also have a shorter expected lifespan.

 The gentle giant is a breed that needs a diet with high levels of protein, healthy fats, fatty acids like Omega three and Omega 6, carbohydrates, and must include animal proteins.
 Cats are obligate carnivores and must have animal protein in their diet.
 They can get some from plants.
 However, they will not get enough from those sources.
 This breed is also predisposed to obesity, and because they are known as a large breed, it is easy for owners to overlook this.
 Keeping a close eye on the amount of food a kitty eats and always feeding them high-quality kibble or wet food is essential to how long this breed will live.
 A puzzle feeder can be an incredibly worthwhile investment for this kitty, as it will force them to slow down when eating and prevent overeating.